-- 1. that on (cite date in indictment) the defendant made a (describe item named in indictment). - 2. that said (describe item named in indictment) was specially designed or adapted for use in forging written instruments and - 3. that the defendant made (describe item named in indictment) with purpose to use or to aid or permit another to use the same for forging written instruments:
+- 1. that on (cite date in indictment) the defendant was in possession of the (describe item in indictment). - 2. that said (describe item named in indictment) was a (device) (apparatus) (equipment) or (article) specially (designed) or (adapted) for use in forging written instruments, and - 3. that the defendant possessed such (describe item named in indictment) with purpose to use or aid or permit another to use same for forging written instruments.